anataliocs/anataliocs/README.md

 I'm also a technical educator on LinkedIn Learning and Pluralsight.

-I also work in Developer Relations in the web3 industry and have a passion for developer education and advocacy.
+I've also worked in Developer Relations in the web3 industry and have a passion for developer education and blockchain technology advocacy.

-🔭 I’m currently working on Solidity Workshops that demonstrate how to build sample reference applications demonstrating concepts such as:
-- DeFi Primitives
-- NFTs
-- DAOs
-- Oracles
-- UIs
-- Cross-Chain Messaging

 ### 💌 Web3 Dev Community:
 - [Developer-DAO #4727](https://opensea.io/assets/ethereum/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b/4727)